IRS Investigations Can Be Tricky; Let The Law Offices of Dan C. Guthrie, Jr., Help.

 Knowing how to handle these interactions with the IRS is half the battle.
 Speak with Mr. Guthrie to learn more about what you can do to protect your record, your career and your reputation during an IRS investigation.
 Give him a call at 214-730-4845 to start on your defense today.

-The IRS employs over 3,000 special agents dedicated to uncovering and investigating tax fraud.
+The IRS employs over 2,100 special agents dedicated to investigating tax fraud.
 These agents have a number of computer, accounting, surveillance and investigative resources at their disposal.
 They have the power to issue summons for financial information.
-They can freeze bank accounts and seize assets if doing so is deemed necessary for an investigation.

-If you have yet to receive any prior letters from the IRS concerning one of your tax returns, the odds are very high that any agents who show up unannounced are IRS special agents.
+If you haven’t received any prior letters from the IRS concerning one of your tax returns, the odds are very high that any agents who show up unannounced are IRS Special Agents.
 Realizing that these agents are not investigating a mere civil matter is crucial.
 Special agents only investigate criminal cases.

 When questioned on the spot about things that occurred years ago, it’s easy to forget details and make honest mistakes in recounting what happened.
-Agents typically believe you are lying to them in that case.
+However, agents usuallyn believe you are lying to them in that case.
 Remember that you do not have to answer any questions, and it is wise that you don’t until you have retained an attorney to determine the focus of the criminal investigation.

-It is also vital to understand that any statements made to federal agents that the government believes are false can be an independent basis for criminal charges.
-Politely tell them you want an attorney present and ultimately stop the interview, then immediately retain an experienced white collar attorney to determine your best defensive strategy.
+It is also vital to understand that any statements made to federal agents that the government believes are false can be a separate criminal charge.
+Politely tell agents you want an attorney present and do not proceed with the interview so that you can retain an white collar attorney experienced with criminal tax fraud charges to determine your best defensive strategy.

 Don’t Fall Victim To The IRS – Reach Out Now.